-Every day I am fortunate to help clients from across the country transform their workplaces into ones that are more welcoming and inclusive of LGBTQ people.
+Every day I am fortunate to help clients from across the country cultivate workplace cultures of belonging.
 When getting started on a project, some clients initially request workplace trainings.
-Understandably, they believe that supporting staff by offering concrete skills to respect LGBTQ colleagues and clients will lead to fast results.
+Understandably, they believe that supporting staff through a short webinar training will lead to fast results, and lasting changes.
 Unfortunately, over 3 decades of research suggests that this singular approach simply does not work in isolation.
-Are workplace cultural competency trainings important?
+Are workplace "cultural competency" trainings important?
 Absolutely!
 Are they effective?
 When customized and implemented with curriculum fidelity, of course.
-However, they simply cannot, and should not be the sole solution offered when attempting to address systemic barriers to cultivating diverse and inclusive workplaces.
+However, they simply cannot, and should not be viewed as a panacea to eliminate systemic barriers to cultivating diverse, equitable, and inclusive workplaces.

-On the bright side, we live in the information era, where strategies on how to overcome these barriers are just a click away.
+On the bright side, we live in the information era where strategies on how to overcome these barriers are just a click away.
 Specifically, executive, HR, and diversity professionals can easily access a wide-variety of reports, practices, and experiences through their own research.
 And yet, while there is an abundance of knowledge, many of us find a scarcity of time.
 This reality makes organizing and putting this knowledge into action difficult to manage.
-In order to overcome this particular pain point, I have created a holistic process called the TEAMS Transformation Method™, designed to deliver skills, offer mentorship, and hold leaders and organizations accountable to the diversity & inclusion goals they establish.
+In order to overcome this particular pain point, I have created a holistic process called the TEAMS Method™ designed to deliver skills, offer mentorship, and hold leaders and organizations accountable to their diversity, equity, & inclusion (DEI) goals.

-The TEAMS Transformation Method™ offers an organized and practical approach to building diverse and inclusive workplaces.
-Specifically, this method supplies the timber needed to build systems, strategies, and policies required to supplement the launch of a customized workplace training initiative.
-Taking this action will lead to lasting workplace transformation.
-Many of my clients have completed the process, and have realized meaningful results.
-To help more people get started, I’m thrilled to offer an outline of this approach here.
-If you seek a greater understanding a particular step, click on the title highlighted title for more information:
+The TEAMS Method™ offers an organized and practical approach to creating inclusive workplaces.
+It supplies the timber needed to positively transform policies, culture, and systems supplementing the launch of a workplace unconscious bias training.
+Many of my clients have completed the process, and have realized meaningful and lasting results.
+To help more executive teams get started with putting their DEI ethos into action, I’m thrilled to offer an outline of this approach here.
+If you seek a greater understanding of a particular step, click on the highlighted title for more information:

 2. Engaging the Leadership Team.
-Working with the senior leadership team, we create a power map that identifies key managers & supervisors throughout the workplace needed to role model and introduce policy and practice changes.
-These changes lead to the desired outcomes defined identified in the vision statement.
-Part of this work involves creating a diversity & inclusion advisory team charged with leading on these workplace priorities.
+Working with the senior leadership team, we create a power map that identifies key managers & supervisors throughout the organization necessary to role model and introduce policy, culture, and system changes.
+These changes lead to the desired outcomes.
+Part of this work involves building organizational capacity to support a DEI advisory leadership council to engage key stakeholders.

-3. Accessing Workplace Climate.
-Once leadership buy-in is secured, the team responsible for putting the plan in action must take stock of the current workplace environment, establish a baseline of how the organization is performing with respect to protecting LGBTQ staff and better serve LGBTQ stakeholders by introducing benchmarks to achieve the desired outcomes.
+3. Assessing Workplace Climate.
+Once leadership buy-in is secured it is critical to assess the workplace climate and take stock of the current needs by establishing a baseline of how the organization is performing with respect to advancing its DEI ethos, and developing concrete benchmarks to measure progress towards realizing the organization's desired outcomes.

 5. Sustaining the Change.
-The final step focuses on making sure that the leadership’s vision the implementation of new systems, policies, and practice shifts sticks over the long-term.
-This involves committing staff resources and program dollars to ongoing training, professional development certifications, and coaching to help as specific incidents and challenges arise during every day practice.
+The final step focuses on making sure the leadership vision of transforming the organization's culture sticks over the long-term.
+This involves investing staff resources and program dollars into ongoing training, professional development certifications, mentorship programs, and coaching to better respond to the organization's specific needs and to challenges as they arise.

-It typically takes between 4-6 months to lead a client through the TEAMS Transformation Method™.
-Some clients have requested consulting services for certain specific aspects of this method, such as crafting a workplace policy or conducting an climate assessment.
-To make this information more accessible to a greater number of prospective clients, I am offering a live webinar on Thursday, December 1 at 2:00 pm Eastern and 11:00 am Pacific to teach the first stage of this process, Fine Tuning Your Diversity & Inclusion Vision.
+Managing all stages of the TEAMS Method™ typically takes 6 months, and RPC works with clients in a wide range of industries.
+To make this information more accessible to a greater number of prospective clients, the firm offers inclusion coaching packages, organizational assessments, and free webinar offerings.
+In fact, we will host a live webinar on Thursday, December 1 at 2:00 pm Eastern and 11:00 am Pacific to teach the first stage of this process, Fine Tuning Your Diversity & Inclusion Vision.

-The webinar specifically supports executive, HR, and diversity professionals interested in gaining skills, and receiving mentorship to design a clear LGBTQ diversity and inclusion vision.
+The webinar specifically supports executive, HR, and diversity professionals interested in gaining skills, and receiving mentorship to design a clear diversity, equity, and inclusion vision statement.
 During the live event, participants have the opportunity to share their ideas and troubleshoot challenges that arise when it comes to crafting a clear vision intended to build a more welcoming workplaces.
 Participants who register before November 1, will save $50.
 Once registered, participants will receive a pre-work activity, and an optional coaching call following the training.
 Be sure to register here: http://www.rhodesperry.com/teamsregister.